frtib/tsp-redesign/_funds/C.md

   The S&P 500 Index is an index of 500 large to medium-sized U.S. companies that are traded in the U.S. stock markets.
 The index was designed by Standard & Poor’s Corporation (S&P) to provide a representative measure of U.S. stock markets’ performance.
 The companies in the index represent 157 industries classified into the 11 major sector groups shown in the chart.
 The stocks in the S&P 500 Index represent approximately 82% of the market value of the U.S. stock markets.

-  The FRTIB&#8217;s Executive Director currently allocates the selection, purchase, investment, and management of assets contained in the <span class="nobr">C Fund</span> to BlackRock Institutional Trust Company, N.A.
+  The FRTIB&#8217;s Executive Director currently allocates the selection, purchase, investment, and management of assets contained in the <span class="nobr">C Fund</span> to BlackRock Institutional Trust Company, N.A., and State Street Global Advisors Trust Company.
 The <span class="nobr">C Fund</span> holds all the stocks included in the S&P 500 Index in virtually the same weights that they have in the index.
 The performance of the <span class="nobr">C Fund</span> is evaluated on the basis of how closely its returns match those of the S&P 500 Index.
 risks: |
   Your investment in the <span class="nobr">C Fund</span> is subject to <span data-term="Market Risk" class="js-glossary-toggle term term-end">market risk</span> because the prices of the stocks in the S&P 500 Index rise and fall.